 First comprehensive cancer institute in South Orange County

 The Judi and Bill Leonard Institute for Cancer Prevention, Treatment and Wellness is a place of new possibilities, hope and healing in our community.
 Our comprehensive cancer center will bring together specialists, clinical research, and cutting-edge technology to compassionately care for the body, mind and spirit of our patients and family members.

 Together, we will make the once impossible, possible.
-Construction is underway for our new 4-story Leonard Cancer Institute.
-The new building will include extensive space for physicians dedicated to care for patients with cancer and other specialty needs.
-Construction will include a dedicated parking structure and pedestrian access to Mission Hospital and The Shops at Mission Viejo.
+The Leonard Cancer Institute, which opened in the fall of 2019, includes extensive space for physicians dedicated to care for patients with cancer and other specialty needs, a dedicated parking structure and pedestrian access to Mission Hospital and The Shops at Mission Viejo.

 The building will house radiation oncology, imaging services and medical oncology, also known as infusion.

-Centralized in the building will be a comprehensive research and clinical trial program as well as dedicated and specialized tumor boards.
-A robust clinical nurse navigation program will provide stewardship and assistance for cancer patients and their families, and a varied menu of alternative and complementary therapies, programs and cancer education.
-Join us as we build a model of change that will revolutionize cancer care today.
+Centralized in the building is a comprehensive research and clinical trial program as well as dedicated and specialized tumor boards.
+A robust clinical nurse navigation program provides stewardship and assistance for cancer patients and their families, and a varied menu of alternative and complementary therapies, programs and cancer education.
+Join us as we continue to build a model of change that will revolutionize cancer care today.

 A new approach to cancer care in our community